 PRO: Customers get instant replies and immediate feedback, which sets that expectation going forward.

 CON: The “session” philosophy means a customer can’t message you from their computer, and then respond to you from their mobile phone.

-CON: Normally works based on “agent availability” meaning that if agents are maxed out or not available chat is removed, and you are asked to leave a message or worse, the website hides chat completely.
+CON: Normally works based on “agent availability” meaning that if agents are maxed out or not available, chat is removed, and you are asked to leave a message.
+Or worse, the website hides chat completely.

-CON: Missed/Dropped Chats immediately stop a conversation and require everyone to start over.
+CON: Missed/dropped chats immediately stop a conversation and require everyone to start over.

 With the introduction of smartphones, app-based communication shifted customer expectations.
 They could open an app, click “contact support”, and start a conversation, but didn’t have to wait around for a reply.
 When a reply did come, they’d get a notification to check it and keep the conversation going.
 This allowed customers to move freely from a desktop to their mobile app if they needed to get up and grab a coffee, for example.
-The ease of use across any device lead to a natural shift from the need to be “live” to customers becoming accustomed to asynchronous messaging within third-party apps.
+The ease of use across any device led to a natural shift from the need to be “live” to customers becoming accustomed to asynchronous messaging within third-party apps.